 So once again, there’s really never been a better time to check out our exclusive range of gourmet coffee and indulge your craving for a perfect espresso!

 At Hayman’s online coffee store you will find legendary specialty coffees, such as Jamaican Blue Mountain coffee, best Kona coffee Hawaii, and Geisha coffee (a.k.a.
 Gesha coffee).
-These incredible coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, roasted ground coffee, and Nespresso pods *.
-Click here to order now, we ship worldwide!
+These incredible coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, roasted ground coffee, Nespresso compatible pods *, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
+Click here to order now, we offer free worldwide shipping!